-Most people buy their electricity directly from a licensed energy retailer.
-However, some people buy their electricity from a privately owned energy network—an embedded network.
+Most people receive their power directly from an authorised electricity retailer.
+However, some people receive their electricity from a privately owned energy network called an embedded network.

-Embedded networks are common in retirement villages, apartment blocks, caravan parks and shopping centres.
+Embedded networks are common in retirement villages, apartment complexes and caravan parks.
 The site owner or operator buys electricity from the grid and on-sells it to the residents.

 This owner or operator is called an exempt seller because they need exemptions from the Australian Energy Regulator to operate networks and sell electricity.

-The resident who buys electricity from an exempt seller is called an exempt customer.
+A resident who buys their electricity from an exempt seller is called an exempt customer.